dgatf/msrc/README.md

 ## Configuration

-The configuration is modified with a lua script (openTx 2.2 or higher)
+The configuration is modified with a lua script (X7, X9, X-lite and Horus with openTx 2.2 or higher)

 <p align="center"><img src="./images/escSp.bmp" width="300"></p>